metaborg/spg/README.md

-# Generator
+# SPG

-Generator is a language-parametric generator of well-formed terms.
-In takes a language specification in the form of a Spoofax project and returns an observable of well-formed terms.
+SPG (SPoofax Generator) is a language-parametric generator of well-formed terms.
+It takes a language specification in the form of a Spoofax project and returns an observable of well-formed terms.

 ## Building